ARTICLE I MEMBERSHIP

 Section 6 RESIGNATIONS

-Any member or affiliate club, who is not indebted to the Club, may resign their membership by notice in writing to the Membership Secretary.
-He/she/it shall be deemed to be a member of the Club until such time as his/her/its resignation is accepted by the Board of Directors.
-When he/she/it shall cease to be a member of the Club, he/she/it will have no right or claim to its property, nor to have any part of his/her/its membership dues for the current year refunded.
+Any member or affiliate club, who is not indebted to the Club, may resign their membership by notice in writing (via Canada Post or electronic mail) to the Membership Secretary.
+They shall be deemed to be a member of the Club until such time as their resignation is accepted by the Board of Directors.
+When they shall cease to be a member of the Club, they will have no right or claim to the Club’s property, nor to have any part of their membership dues for the current year refunded.

 Section 7 DISCIPLINE/EXPULSION OF MEMBERS

-(a) The Board of Directors shall have the power to suspend, expel, or reprimand any member if, in the opinion of the Board, he/she/it has violated:
+- The Board of Directors must notify the accused member of the complaints against them and investigate all claims.
+If verified, the Board shall have the power to suspend, expel, or reprimand any member if, in the opinion of the Board, they have violated:

-(b) The Board of Directors shall have the power to suspend or terminate the membership of a member who, in the opinion of the Board, has committed an act which is considered prejudicial to the objectives and aims of the Club, the Canadian Kennel Club, or the interests of its members or their dogs;
+- The Board of Directors shall have the power to suspend or terminate the membership of a member who, in the opinion of the Board, has committed an act which is considered prejudicial to the objectives and aims of the Club, the Canadian Kennel Club, and/or the interests of its members or their dogs;

-(c) Any person so suspended or expelled shall have the right to appeal the decision of the Board to the general membership via the Online Club Newsletter within two (2) months of such a decision.
+- Any person so suspended or expelled shall have the right to appeal the decision of the Board to the general membership via the Online Club Newsletter or Membership Bulletin within two (2) months of such a decision.
+The Board will publish the expelled/suspended member’s appeal for comment in the Golden Leaves publication or through a special Bulletin.
 Notice of a Special General Meeting to hear the appeal will be published at the same time.
+The Meeting can be held electronically or otherwise, as determined by the Board

-(e) No penalty of any kind shall be imposed until such penalty has been agreed upon by unanimous vote of the Board.
+- No penalty of any kind shall be imposed until such penalty has been agreed upon by unanimous vote of the Board except under circumstances as per Section 7 (3) (d).

 Section 8 MEMBER CHANGE OF ADDRESS

-Each member shall communicate his/her/its mailing address, email or phone number change to the Membership Secretary who will notify the Newsletter Editor of such change.
-All notices mailed to the last known address in the records of the Club shall be deemed to be good service upon him/her/it at the time of posting.
+Each member shall communicate their mailing address, email address or phone number change to the Membership Secretary who will notify the Newsletter Editor of such change.
+All notices mailed and/or emailed to the last known address in the records of the Club shall be deemed to be good service upon them at the time of posting.
 In the absence of a Membership Secretary, notice shall be communicated to the Secretary who will notify the Newsletter Editor of the change.

 ARTICLE 2 ORGANIZATION